Field-level likelihood for projected fields: Evolved projected fields from initial projected fields: Projections along -axis

 \section{Projections along $x$-axis}

 In Figure \ref{fig:x-axis} we show the equivalent of Figure \ref{fig:projplots}, but for a project along the $x$-axis.
 As expected, the individual fields evolve into independent realizations while mean filed and OPM fields are consistent with zero (striping is due to residual sample variance in a finite set of simulations).
+Quantitatively, at $z=0$ the rms of the mean field along $x$ is $0.11$, against $0.26$ for the $z$-projection, and the projected-mode-only field has rms $0.10$ along $x$ versus $0.53$ along $z$.
+A single full realization has rms $\approx 0.76$, so the mean of $N_{\rm sim}=100$ realizations has an expected sample-variance floor of $\approx 0.76/\sqrt{100}\approx 0.08$; the measured $x$-axis rms is close to this floor, confirming that these fields are consistent with zero up to the finite-ensemble noise that also produces the visible striping.